FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-Sign arbitrary data using a secret key stored in the wallet using ed25519 signatures. `signer` can be a human readable FA Address, EC Address, or Identity Key. `data` is a base64-encoded string.
+Sign arbitrary data using a secret key stored in the wallet using ed25519 signatures. `signer` can be a human readable Factoid Address (FA), Entry Credit Address (EC), or Identity Key (idpub). `data` is a base64-encoded string.
 Returns both the public key component and the signature as base64-encoded strings.
 Wallet must be unlocked prior to using this command.

 **Note:** For signing large amounts of data it may be advisable to sign a hash of the data rather than the data itself.